AnonymousAlzheimersGaze/Eye-Gaze-Alzheimers-Paper/README.md

 # Generating Attention Maps from Eye-gaze for the Diagnosis of Alzheimer's Disease

+If you want to use our code please cite the paper ["Generating Attention Maps from Eye-gaze for the Diagnosis of Alzheimer's Disease"](https://openreview.net/forum?id=yL1qcv2Q0bC)

 Scans data: code to generate scans visualization and their metadata

 Attention Maps Generation: creation of the attention maps from fixation points